apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/fulltext.md

 In the last example above, `$keyword_list` should evaluate to a string or an (un)ordered list of string value(s).

 The last `FullTextOption` parameter clarifies the given FTS request.
+If you omit the `FullTextOption` parameter, then the default value will be set for each possible option.
 Currently, we only have one option named `mode`.
 And as we extend the FTS feature, more options will be added.
 Please note that the format of `FullTextOption` is a record, thus you need to put the option(s) in a record `{}`.
 The `mode` option indicates whether the given FTS query is a conjunctive (AND) or disjunctive (OR) search request.
 This option can be either `“any”` or `“all”`.
+The default value for `mode` is `“all”`.
 If one specifies `“any”`, a disjunctive search will be conducted.
 For example, the following query will find documents whose `message-text` field contains “sound” or “system”, so a document will be returned if it contains either “sound”, “system”, or both of the keywords.

        ... where ftcontains($msg.message-text, ["sound", "system"], {"mode":"any"})

 The other option parameter,`“all”`, specifies a conjunctive search.
-The following example will find the documents whose `message-text` field contains both “sound” and “system”.
+The following examples will find the documents whose `message-text` field contains both “sound” and “system”.
 If a document contains only “sound” or “system” but not both, it will not be returned.

        ... where ftcontains($msg.message-text, ["sound", "system"], {"mode":"all"})
+       ... where ftcontains($msg.message-text, ["sound", "system"])

 Currently AsterixDB doesn’t (yet) support phrase searches, so the following query will not work.

        ... where ftcontains($msg.message-text, "sound system", {"mode":"any"})

 As a workaround solution, the following query can be used to achieve a roughly similar goal.
-The difference is that the following query will find documents where `$msg.message-text` contains both “sound” and “system”, but the order and adjacency of “sound” and “system” are not checked, unlike in a phrase search.
+The difference is that the following queries will find documents where `$msg.message-text` contains both “sound” and “system”, but the order and adjacency of “sound” and “system” are not checked, unlike in a phrase search.
 As a result, the query below would also return documents with “sound system can be installed.”, “system sound is perfect.”, or “sound is not clear.
 You may need to install a new system.”

        ... where ftcontains($msg.message-text, ["sound", "system"], {"mode":"all"})
+       ... where ftcontains($msg.message-text, ["sound", "system"])